More detailed information is

 of colorectal cancer [ top ]

-Colorectal cancer is the third most common malignant neoplasm worldwide, and the second leading cause of cancer deaths in the United States.
-It is estimated that there will be 153,760 new cases diagnosed in the United States in 2007 and 52,180 deaths due to this disease.
-Between 1973 and 1995, mortality from colorectal cancer declined by 20.5% and incidence declined by 7.4% in the United States.
-The incidence is higher in men than in women.
-It ranges from 48.3 per 100,000 per year in Hispanic men to 72.5 in African American men.
-In women it ranges from 32.3 in Hispanics to 56.0 in African Americans per 100,000 per year.
-The age-adjusted mortality rates for men and women are 24.8 in men and 17.4 in women.
-About 6% of Americans are expected to develop the disease within their lifetime.
-Age-specific incidence and mortality rates show that most cases are diagnosed after 50 years of age.
+Colorectal cancer (CRC) is the third most common malignant neoplasm worldwide, and the third leading cause of cancer deaths in the United States.
+It is estimated that there will be 147,950 new cases diagnosed in the United States in 2020 and 53,200 deaths due to this disease.
+From 2007 to 2016, CRC incidence declined by 3.6% per year among adults aged 55 years and older.
+However, from 2007 to 2016, in adults younger than 55 years, CRC incidence rates have been increasing by 2% per year.
+From 2008 to 2017, mortality from CRC declined by 2.6% per year among adults aged 55 years and older but increased by 1% per year among adults younger than 55 years.
+Incidence is higher in men than in women.
+The incidence rates range from 40.0 per 100,000 per year in Hispanic men to 52.4 per 100,000 per year in African American men.
+In women, the incidence rates range from 28.8 per 100,000 per year in Hispanics to 39.1 per 100,000 per year in African Americans.
+The age-adjusted mortality rates are 16.9 per 100,000 per year in men and 11.9 per 100,000 per year in women.
+About 4.4% of Americans are expected to develop the disease within their lifetime, and the lifetime risk of dying from CRC is 1.8%.
+Age-specific incidence and mortality rates show that most cases are diagnosed after age 54 years and 78.7% of cases occur in patients aged 55 years and older; about 15% of CRC cases occur in patients aged 45 to 54 years.

 (source)